 5. Monitor real-time updates

-Project management software tools generally provide real-time reporting capabilities, including time-tracking and task completion reports to visually represent your team’s output.
+Project management software tools generally provide real-time reporting capabilities, including time-tracking and task completion reports to represent your team’s output visually.

 Detailed analytics and insights on your team’s projects and tasks can better inform you as a manager to identify gaps in resourcing, manage conflicting tasks or due dates, and help you get a better read on the holistic bandwidth of your team.